ghostinator/SysAdminPSSorcery/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(Note: You should add a LICENSE file to your repository containing the text of the MIT License).

 ## Contributions